pedrordcampos/pedrordcampos/README.en.md

 • 🐕 I have two adorable dogs, Thor and Zeus, who bring me love and joy, even in the toughest moments. <br>

 ---
+My app made with HTML, CSS, and JavaScript - Unfollow.me?
+[Click here](https://pedrordcampos.github.io/unfollowme/) to see who doesn't follow you back on GitHub!

+---

 ### Technologies & Tools
 ✏️ Below are the technologies and tools I’ve been using most recently, organized by category: